-- sending us your compliment by using the Queensland Government complaints and compliments online form.
+- send us your compliment by using the Queensland Government complaints and compliments online form.

-- sending your feedback to the relevant area of the department.
+- send your feedback to the relevant area of the department.

 If you have a complaint or a concern, there are some steps you can take to help us help you.

 - Go local first: Many concerns can be resolved quickly and easily by speaking with local staff.

 - Act quickly: Please tell us about the problem as soon as possible.
 The earlier you tell us, the sooner we can act.

 - Make your complaint clear: To help us assess and resolve your complaint, please give us as much information as possible including details of the issue, dates, phone calls and any other supporting information.
 Please also tell us the outcome you are seeking or the action that you want the department to take.

 We can help by: